abh/cachestatus/README.md

 The input file will be fetched over http and the URL is specified with the -filelist parameter.

+You can also specify a local file url: file:///some/path/file.txt or /some/path/file.txt

 The text files can be in the format

     sha256  ./path/to/file